 “It has been eighteen years now, since I met Lang Lang, and from the first moment we have developed a special and close friendship,” says Lukas Barwinski-Brown, who had worked with Lang Lang on his first recording for Deutsche Grammophon as their head of operations in Austria.

-The initiative began in 2008, and by 2011, programs had been established in 30 schools in China and ten in the United States, but it was in need of concise leadership.
-Once his appointment was confirmed by the foundation’s chairman, Sandy Weill, Barwinski left Vienna for New York, setting up a small office for a large mission.
+The initiative began in 2008, and in 2011 Barwinski left Vienna for New York, providing his expertise and concise leadership.
+Once his appointment was confirmed by the foundation’s chairman, Sandy Weill, Barwinski set up a small office for a large mission.

 Barwinski remembers the early beginnings: “There was a lot of enthusiasm, but It was not an easy start, everything took time.
 People were skeptical.
 The channels of getting into the Public-School System in the US can be very tricky.
 It’s a very different situation than in a more homogeneous school system, like in Austria or Germany.
 And yet we really wanted to get into the poor districts that were desperately lacking so many things and presenting a total void when it came to music education.”